If your monitor displays ‘no signal’ even after you turn ON the CPU means the monitor doesn’t get the signal from the source (CPU).

 Do you want to buy something for your PC to fix the issue?
 I want you to hold a minute and check all the other issues before buying something.

-Of course, when you buy a product through the links here on this page, I’ll get some commission at no extra cost.
-But I don’t want you to make an unnecessary purchase.
+I don’t want you to make an unnecessary purchase.
 So think for a while.

 Make a comment describing your issue.
 Also, if I forget something that causes a ‘No signal’ problem, let me know.